 Upcoming Facebook Live Streams:

-Thursday, August 27, 1:00 PM – Planetarium Online: Tour of the September Sky
+Thursday, September 24, 1:00 PM – Planetarium Online: Find Jupiter & Saturn in the Sky

 Discover how astrology helps us figure out the precise location of planets, and what it means when we say we're a "Gemini" or "Leo"

 Follow along for a preview of the Perseids Meteor Shower, generally the best meteor shower of the year

 Why do we think there might be life beyond Earth, and where have we looked?
 Have we found any signs yet?

 Follow along for an exploration of dark matter and dark energy.
 What's the difference, and how do we know they exist?